What support is available to students who experience mental health difficulties?

 Disabled Students’ Allowance

 If you have a diagnosed mental health condition you may be eligible for support through the Disabled Students’ Allowance (DSA).
-The Mental Health Co-ordinator can help you apply.
+A member of the team can help you apply.

 If your academic work is being affected by a mental health difficulty, your adviser can discuss support that might be helpful, and, if you consent, liaise with your faculty to ensure that they are met.
-The most common form of support for students is specialist mentoring.
+The most common forms of support for students are Specialist Mentoring and Examination Access Arrangements.

 What is Specialist Mentoring?